pmhahn/pmhahn.github.io/_posts/2025-08-11-debian-13-trixie.md

 I would have expected for APT to check for enough disk space, but apparently it does not.
 So double-check manually before doing an upgrade.

-PS: Afterwards `systemd` complains about `use-not-merged`, but that is [normal and expected](https://www.debian.org/releases/trixie/release-notes/issues.html#systemd-message-system-is-tainted-unmerged-bin).
+PS: Afterwards `systemd` complains about `usr-not-merged`, but that is [normal and expected](https://www.debian.org/releases/trixie/release-notes/issues.html#systemd-message-system-is-tainted-unmerged-bin).

 ## KeePassXC